abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 #### logWarning\(...messages: any\[\]\)

-Log one ore more message to console as warning
+This method logs a message as a warning

 ```typescript
 UtilsService.logWarning('your message')